ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/value-getters/index.md

 The following are the grid properties related to the value cache.

-<api-documentation source='grid-properties/properties.json' section="miscellaneous" name='["valueCache", "valueCacheNeverExpires"]'></api-documentation>
+<api-documentation source='grid-properties/properties.json' section="miscellaneous" names='["valueCache", "valueCacheNeverExpires"]'></api-documentation>

 ### Expiring the Value Cache